• Skip to primary navigation

 • They can be prepared ahead of time.

-• They make great leftovers.
+• They make excellent leftovers.

 • They are a great answer for what to do with leftover Easter eggs.

 If you have more than three people in your family, you know how hard it is to find meals that everyone enjoys.
-My kids love them so much, in fact, that Egg & Cheese Rolls are consistently still one of the most requested meals from them when they return home for a visit.
+My kids love them so much, in fact, that Egg & Cheese Rolls are consistently still one of the most requested meals when they return home for a visit.

-The only hurdle you may need to get over (or maybe it's just me) is the Velveeta.
+• Velveeta: We prefer Velveeta Light.
 If you can't bring yourself to go here, give this Homemade Velveeta a try.

-Preheat oven to 350°F | 176°C.
+Preheat oven to 350°F (176°C).

 Cut a flap on the top of each roll and hollow out the inside, leaving about ½-inch of roll all around.
 Set aside.
 (If the flap comes off, it's totally OK.
 It just makes it a little easier to close them after they are filled.)